R30hedron/Dead-Cells-Autosplitter/README.md

 * Automatic Splits
     * Includes options to split on entering transition rooms, on leaving transition rooms, or both.
 * Automatic Timer Resets
-* Support for English and French localizations.
+* Support for English, French, and Spanish localizations.

 Please forward any feedback, questions, or concerns to R30hedron on Discord (@R30hedron#9529).